 The concept of picking up the tab is an unknown phenomenon in Sweden.
 The bill is divided after what and how much you ate or drank.
 Tips are included, but it is always welcome if you leave some.

 Swedes are known to be law abiding and fairly fond of standing in lines.
-Whenever waiting is involved, at cinemas, paying in a shop, in the library and so on, you will be expected to wait in line.
-If you push your way into the line, no excuse is good enough.
+Whenever waiting is involved; at cinemas, paying in a shop, in the library and so on, you will be expected to wait in line, or take a ticket from a number dispenser.

 This is the distance Swedish people normally stand apart from each other when talking.
 Swedes are quite reserved about personal space and if you get too close, you will probably see that the Swede will start to back off.
 Do not feel offended by this, as it is just normal for us to keep some distance between each other.

 After you have lived in Sweden for a short while, you will notice that ten little numbers make the world go round, or at least make life in Sweden a great deal easier.
-Those are the numbers that make up the Swedish personal ID number.
+Those are the numbers that make up the Swedish personal identity number.
 In Sweden, this number is used for just about everything that involves the need to identify who a person is.
-Things like opening a bank account, buying insurance, using on-line booking systems and services or subscribing to a magazine are much more easier if you have these ten little numbers.
+Things like opening a bank account, buying insurance, using online booking systems and services are much more easier if you have these ten little numbers.
 However, do not despair, there are usually ways around it.

 The Scandinavian rule of "Allemansrätt"/Right of Public Access provides everyone with the right of access to privately owned land (provided they abide by the rules), and thus to the pleasures of the forests and countryside from one end of Sweden to the other.